-In China (Figure 10) the largest natural sources are associated with basins ("pendi" in Mandarin).
-They include the Taklamakan Desert of the Tarim Pendi (#1), Qaidam Pendi (#2), and the Turpan Pendi (#10).
-A long series of natural sources are stretched along the Hexi corridor, in the Gansu Province (#3) at the base of the Tibetan plateau; these sources are associated with fluvial fans [Derbyshire et al., 1998].
-Except for some areas in the Gobi Desert of Inner Mongolia (#9), all other sources are essentially anthropogenic.
-Xuan and Sokolik [2002] found that human activities, mainly farming, overgrazing, and water usage, have likely been responsible for the expansion of dust sources in Northern China.
+[71] In China (Figure 10) the largest natural sources are associated with basins ("pendi" in Mandarin).
+They include the Taklamakan Desert of the Tarim Pendi (location 1), the Qaidam Pendi (location 2), and the Turpan Pendi (location 10).
+A long series of natural sources are stretched along the Hexi corridor, in the Gansu province (location 3) at the base of the Tibetan plateau; these sources are associated with fluvial fans [Derbyshire et al., 1998].
+Except for some areas in the Gobi Desert of Inner Mongolia (location 9), all other sources are essentially anthropogenic.
+Xuan and Sokolik [2002] found that human activities, mainly farming, overgrazing, and water usage, have likely been responsible for the expansion of dust sources in northern China.
 Igarashi et al. [2011] add that drought has been also a contributing factor.
 Gong et al. [2004] showed that although desertification has increased by only a few percent in China, it has generated disproportionately large areas of enhanced dust emissions.
-In agreement with their study, Figure 10 shows anthropogenic sources mostly in the deserts of Inner Mongolia (#9), the Hulun Buir plain (#8), the Northeast China plains (#7), within the Junggar Pendi (#12), and on the margins of the Tarim Pendi (#1).
-The largest anthropogenic FoOs (between 10 and 25%) are distributed over the Junggar Pendi (#12).
-Although there are scattered sources outside the identified areas in Fig. 10, dust activity is relatively low with FoO less than 10%.
+In agreement with their study, Figure 10 shows anthropogenic sources mostly in the deserts of Inner Mongolia (location 9), on the Hulun Buir plain (location 8), on the northeast China plains (location 7), within the Junggar Pendi (location 12), and on the margins of the Tarim Pendi (location 1).
+The largest anthropogenic FoOs (between 10% and 25%) are distributed over the Junggar Pendi (location 12).
+Although there are scattered sources outside the identified areas in Figure 10, dust activity is relatively low with FoO less than 10%.
 Kurosaki and Mikami [2005] have established over East Asia the geographic distribution of dust outbreaks and floating dust FoO from visibility data.
 Our results appear to agree with their study not only in the distribution of maxima but also in the values of FoO.
-The similarity of our results is also apparent in agricultural or industrialized areas, such as along the Wei and Yellow rivers (#4), in the North China Plains (#6), and around the Hongze and Gaoyou lakes in eastern China (#5).
-This is also consistent with Wang et al. [2006] who find that dust storm frequency does not exceed eight days per year in northern China even where there are high levels of human activities.
+The similarity of our results is also apparent in agricultural or industrialized areas, such as along the Wei and Yellow Rivers (location 4), in the north China plains (location 6), and around Hongze and Gaoyou Lakes in eastern China (location 5).
+This is also consistent with Wang et al. [2006], who find that dust storm frequency does not exceed 8 days per year in northern China, even where there are high levels of human activity.

-In Mongolia, there are dozens of small sources associated with pasture, lakes or alluvial fans.
-The sources are generally small with low FoO except in the Great Lakes depression (#11) where FoO > 10% around the lakes Chjargas and Char Us.
-In the southern part, along the Gobi desert, FoO varies between 5-10%.
+[72] In Mongolia, there are dozens of small sources associated with pasture, lakes, or alluvial fans.
+The sources are generally small with low FoO except in the Great Lakes depression (location 11), where FoO > 10% around Lakes Chjargas and Char Us.
+In the southern part, along the Gobi Desert, FoO varies between 5% and 10%.
 This seems to agree with the analysis of data from 47 meteorological stations in Mongolia by Natsagdorj et al. [2003].
-They found that only in the southern Gobi Desert and semi-desert areas the frequency of dust storms could reach 10%, elsewhere it is less than 5%.
+They found that only in the southern Gobi Desert and semidesert areas could the frequency of dust storms reach 10%; elsewhere, it is less than 5%.